quicwg/base-drafts/draft-ietf-quic-transport.md

 To protect the connection from arbitrary corruption of ECN codepoints by the network, an endpoint verifies the following when an ACK frame is received:

-* The increase in ECT(0) and ECT(1) counters MUST be at least the number of packets newly acknowledged that were sent with the corresponding codepoint.
+* The increase in ECT(0) and ECT(1) counters MUST be at least the number of QUIC packets newly acknowledged that were sent with the corresponding codepoint.

-* The total increase in ECT(0), ECT(1), and CE counters reported in the ACK frame MUST be at least the total number of packets newly acknowledged in this ACK frame.
+* The total increase in ECT(0), ECT(1), and CE counters reported in the ACK frame MUST be at least the total number of QUIC packets newly acknowledged in this ACK frame.

 An endpoint could miss acknowledgements for a packet when ACK frames are lost.
 It is therefore possible for the total increase in ECT(0), ECT(1), and CE